James-SenYan/cs5520_project/_posts/2021-09-21-FurtherExploration3Problems.md

 - mobile phones/pc/website page

-#Third problem: display commodities' information and images
-> **A persona and scenario:** Steel cargo is usually stored in warehouses in central cities.
-Buyers no matter living near warehouses or far away from them have no choice but to travel long distance to have a look of steel cargo.
-They want to make sure whether those goods are in good condition.
-Moreover, they want to know parameters such as dimentions, weight, length of commodities.

-> **Trigger:** Customers are provided with several real images taken from stock warehouse.

-> **Desired Outcome:** Details of commodities are displayed to buyers when they search by names.

-> **Base Knowledge:** Knowing how to type charaters into a input box is essential.
+#Third problem: Basketball games require people to keep score, which is too troublesome and easy to make mistakes.
+> **A persona and scenario:**
+When friends get together to play a game, it is often necessary to find another person to record scores.

+> **Trigger:** Recording scores manually is too cumbersome and error-prone.

+> **Desired Outcome:** Use the mobile phone camera to automatically recognize whether it is a two-pointer or a three-pointer.

-> **Required Knowledge:** Users need to know how to search by names of commodities they like.
+> **Base Knowledge:** Users know the basketball scoring rules

+> **Required Knowledge:** The user needs to turn on the phone camera function.
 > **Artifacts:**
-- online shopping app
+- mobile  app
-- mobile phones/pc
+- mobile phones